 GetObjectsByAnyTag returns a list in the case of AppFabric and a

 This operation takes a single

-DataCacheTag in case of AppFabric and a
+DataCacheTag in the case of AppFabric and a

 Tag in the case of NCache.

-In case of AppFabric a
+In the case of AppFabric, a

-DataCacheItemVersion is returned whereas in case of
+DataCacheItemVersion is returned, whereas in the case of NCache,

 AppFabric provides this functionality in one function where a locked item is unlocked and updated in the cache.
 The item can be updated with new

 DataCacheTags as well.
 NCache achieves this by using an overload of the Insert function.
 A simple AppFabric command will look like the following in which the item is inserted with

 cacheInstance.PutAndUnlock(key, value, lockHandle, dataCacheTags);